-Sadlo, G. and Richardson, J.T.E.
+Sadlo, Gaynor and Richardson, J.T.E.
 (2003) Approaches to studying and perceptions of the academic environment in students following problem-based and subject-based curricula Higher Education Research and Development, 22 (3). pp. 253-274.
 ISSN 0729-4360Full text not available from this repository.

 To investigate the effects of different kinds of curriculum, the Course Experience Questionnaire (CEQ) and a short form of the Approaches to Studying Inventory (ASI) were administered to 225 2nd-year students at six different schools of occupational therapy.
 Their curricula were classified as problem-based, subject-based or hybrid.
 Their scores on the scales of the CEQ and ASI were closely related, insofar as they shared more than half of their respective variance.
 Problem-based curricula were associated with higher scores on the scales of the CEQ concerned with appropriate assessment and emphasis on independence.
 With the ASI, problem-based curricula were associated with lower scores on all of the scales concerned with a reproducing orientation, and with higher scores on the scale concerned with a deep approach.
 These findings suggest that the implementation of a problem-based curriculum has desirable effects on the quality of learning, and these are at least in part mediated by students' perceptions of their academic environment.

 |Faculties:||Faculty of Health and Social Sciences > School of Health Professions|

 |Date Deposited:||04 Sep 2007|

 |Last Modified:||15 Apr 2015 14:11|